Starting a Homegrown Plant & Worm Farm to Make Money – Side Jam Interview #1

 Tell us about a fun, unique, or interesting Side Jam you’ve tried:

-My daughter and I have a plant selling business, as well as a small worm farm.
+My daughter and I have a plant selling business and a small worm farm.

 How/why did you get started with this Side Jam?

 My daughter wanted some extra toy money.
-We came up with the idea to buy seed packets from a discount store and grow our own plants.
+So we came up with the idea to buy seed packets from a discount store and grow our own plants.
 We also make our own seed starter pots out of newspaper.
-By doing this, the plants can be placed directly into the ground without having to be transferred from a pot.
+By doing this, the plants can be placed directly into the ground without being transferred from a pot.

 How long have you both been doing this?